 Sometimes delving into the depths of Steam can reward you with indie gems like Faster Than Light.
 The graphics and gameplay are pretty simple, but you get to control a spaceship that is the closest thing to being the captain of the Enterprise.
 It’s also really hard not to set your ship on fire every time, but I guess that’s part of the fun!

 Is Gordon Freeman one of the best playable characters of all time?
 With his quantum mechanics background and non-existent military training, he might as well be.
 What really stands out in the Half-Life franchise is the gameplay, minimal dialogue and lack of cutscenes.

-Play your way through 180 consoles and forty years of gaming history at Power UP this Easter.
+Play your way through 160 consoles, hundreds of games and four decades of gaming history at Power UP this Easter.